What is atopic dermatitis?

 Atopic dermatitis is a chronic skin disorder.
 It causes dry, itchy, scaly patches on the skin, often on the face and scalp in babies.
 It’s most common in infants or very young children.
 Most will show signs of the condition in the first year of life.
 Symptoms may last until the teens or adulthood.
 It rarely starts in adulthood.
 Atopic dermatitis is not contagious.

-Dermatitis is often called eczema.
+Atopic dermatitis is often called eczema.

 What causes atopic dermatitis?

 The exact cause of atopic dermatitis is not known.
 It runs in families, which suggests a genetic link.
 It’s also linked to asthma and allergies.
+There is likely an alteration of the proteins in the skin that leads to atopic dermatitis.

 What are the symptoms of atopic dermatitis?